 2. Find a mentor.

 When you're breaking into the workforce, nothing beats having guidance from someone who's faced similar situations and thrived.
 A mentor provides priceless guidance based on real-life experience.
-To find mentors in your field, check out the CareerConnect Mentor Program from the American Foundation for the Blind.
+To find mentors in your field, search LinkedIn for professionals to potentially approach.
+(You'll need to sign up for a free account if you don't have one already.)
+Also, check out these tips from the American Printing House for the Blind.

 3. Stay positive about your abilities.